 We were on a walk in the beautiful wilderness area of Mfolosi game reserve; no roads and restricted access; accompanied by our two armed Rangers we weren’t in any specific danger, but the feeling of ‘we’d better be careful’ was there, and I kept scanning the area around us.

 Or that’s how I remembered it over the years.
 An actual picture painted a different picture!
 Photographic evidence of how dodgy one’s memory can be and how the years can enhance it!
-The top picture was sort of my memory; Here’s the actual carcase: No lion would want to look at it!
+The top picture was sort of my memory; Here’s the actual ‘carcase’ – it’s a skeleton!
+No lion would want to look at it!
 Nor a hyena, nor a vulture!
 Only detritivores would still be interested in those horns n bones!

 Aitch took the picture with her point-and-shoot Nikon.
 Our group photographer is the colonial Tarzan-like oke on the left.
-He had the penis-substitute camera and bossed us around and lined us up and made us pose (poeseer, he said, sounding like one of SanMarie’s jokes), and fiddled with his f-stop.
+He had the penis-substitute camera and bossed us around and lined us up and made us pose (poeseer, he said, sounding like one of SanMarie’s jokes – she’s on the right with a rifle), and fiddled with his f-stop.
 A purist, he was still deeply into film and darkroom development theory.
 So where’s his picture?

 He’d forgotten to put film in the camera!
 We have not let Taylor forget it.